panda3d/panda3d/README.md

 Install [PyTest](https://docs.pytest.org/en/latest/getting-started.html#installation)
 and run the `pytest` command.
-If you have not installed Panda3D, you will need to configure your enviroment by pointing the `PYTHONPATH` variable at the `built` directory.
+If you have not installed Panda3D, you will need to configure your environment by pointing the `PYTHONPATH` variable at the `built` directory.
 On Linux, you will also need to point the `LD_LIBRARY_PATH` variable at the `built/lib` directory.